A tooth is divided into the crown, which is the part above the gum line, and the root, which is the part below the gum line.

-The crown is covered with shiny white enamel, which protects the tooth.
+The crown is covered with white enamel, which protects the tooth.
 Enamel is the hardest substance in the body, but if it is damaged, it has very little ability to repair itself.

-There are 32 permanent teeth: one pair each of upper and lower central incisors, lateral incisors, canines, bicuspids (premolars), second bicuspids, first molars, second molars, and third molars (wisdom teeth).
+There are 32 permanent teeth: one pair each of upper and lower central incisors, lateral incisors, canines, first bicuspids, second bicuspids, first molars, second molars, and third molars (wisdom teeth).
 Wisdom teeth, however, vary—not everyone gets all four wisdom teeth, and some people do not get any wisdom teeth.

 There is a broad range of normal times for teeth to push through the gum tissue (erupt) into the mouth.
-For baby teeth, the central incisors are the first teeth to erupt, occurring at about 6 months of age.
-These are followed by the lateral incisors, first baby molars, canines, and, finally, second baby molars.
-By about 2½ years of age, all the baby teeth can usually be seen in the child's mouth.
+For primary teeth, the central incisors are the first teeth to erupt, occurring at about 6 months of age.
+These are followed by the lateral incisors, first primary molars, canines, and, finally, second primary molars.
+By about 2½ years of age, all the primary teeth can usually be seen in the child's mouth.

 Each of these primary teeth will be pushed out by a permanent tooth, starting at about age 6.
 The permanent first (6-year) molars come into the mouth just behind the last primary molars and, therefore, do not replace any teeth.
 This lack of replacement is also true for the permanent second and third molars.
 The wisdom teeth are the last permanent teeth to come in, typically between the ages of 17 and 21.

 An impacted tooth is one that cannot erupt because of a lack of space or because of the position of the teeth.
 Most teeth that become impacted are wisdom teeth.